Keeper Encryption and Security Model Details

 For customers logging in with a Master Password, device verification can be performed using several new methods including:

-For customers who authenticate with Keeper SSO Connect Cloud, device approval is made of up a key transfer, in which the user's encrypted data key is delivered to the device, which is then decrypted locally using their elliptic curve private key.
+For customers who authenticate with Keeper SSO Connect Cloud, device approval performs a key transfer, in which the user's encrypted data key is delivered to the device, which is then decrypted locally using their elliptic curve private key.
 Device approval methods include the following:

 2FA can be added to any consumer or business account.
 Business customers can enforce the use of 2FA with various levels of control and security options.